ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 The following entries are added to the "HTTP/2 Settings" registry established by
 {{HTTP2}}:

-{: anchor="SETTINGS_WEBTRANSPORT_MAX_SESSIONS"}
+{: anchor="SETTINGS_WT_MAX_SESSIONS"}

-The SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter indicates that the specified HTTP/2 connection is WebTransport-capable and the number of concurrent sessions an endpoint is willing to receive.
-The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.
+The SETTINGS_WT_MAX_SESSIONS parameter indicates that the specified HTTP/2 connection is WebTransport-capable and the number of concurrent sessions an endpoint is willing to receive.
+The default value for the SETTINGS_WT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 Setting Name: